Western Main Line

 The Western Main Line (Västra stambanan) is the main state-owned railway line between Stockholm and Gothenburg in Sweden.
 Its construction began in 1856 and it opened for service in 1862.

-Maintained by the Swedish Transport Administration, the Western Main Line is electrified and consists entirely of double track, except the four-track sections between Gothenburg Central Station and Olskroken (2 km), in Järna (5 km), and south of Stockholm, between Flemingsberg and Stockholm South Station, about 14 km.
-The last section between Stockholm South Station and Stockholm Central Station runs mainly on a two track bridge.
+Maintained by the Swedish Transport Administration, the Western Main Line is electrified and consists entirely of double track, except the four-track sections between Gothenburg Central Station and Olskroken (2 km), in Järna (5 km), and south of Stockholm, between Flemingsberg and Stockholm Södra station, about 14 km.
+The last section between Stockholm Södra station and Stockholm Central Station runs mainly on a two track bridge.
 Before the Stockholm City Line was opened in 2017, the bridge was a serious bottleneck, as all trains had to use the same tracks.

 Operating speed

 The maximum speed on the line is 200 km/h.
 This speed is only attained by the X 2000 tilting high-speed trains and some regional trains.
 The InterCity trains are limited to 160 km/h due to the rolling stock.
 A section of the line, between Skövde and Töreboda, is the longest straight section of railway in Sweden, with almost 40 km of track without a curve, and used in speed trials.
 The current Swedish speed record of 303 km/h was achieved here by a X50 "Regina" EMU.
 The line has always been known for its high speeds.
 As early as the 1950s, the Rapid engines travelled the route at 150 km/h.